visual-space/visual-editor/COOKBOOK.md

-### Visual Editor Cookbook
+# Cookbook

 Here are presented basic operations that can be done using editor controller methods.

-# Insert new elements at the end of the document
+## Insert new elements at the end of the document

 For example if you want to have a button that every time is pressed adds a new empty line at the end of the document we can simply replace the last element of the document with the empty line.